Curious Reflections (Or the Incipient Rebirth of Curious David)

 Booked

-Each Carroll Baccalaureate and Commencement ceremony is special to me just as is each student whom I have gotten to know.
-I have chosen (or been called) to teach and to learn and though they (you) may not realize it, I truly do learn so much from my students and from the challenges of trying to teach them well.
+Each Carroll Baccalaureate and Commencement ceremony is special to me, just as each student I have gotten to know is special.
+I have chosen (or been called) to teach and to learn, and though they (you) may not realize it, I genuinely do learn so much from my students and from the challenges of trying to teach them well.

-Thank you, graduating seniors past and present (and for a few ever so short more years future) for all YOU have taught me.
-Put to good use your many talents, your energy, your playfulness, your empathy, your resilience and your creative ideas to making the world a better place.
+Thank you, graduating seniors past and present (and for a few ever-so-short more years to come), for all YOU have taught me.
+Put to good use your many talents, your energy, your playfulness, your empathy, your resilience, and your creative ideas to make the world a better place.
 Come to appreciate (as I did upon graduating from Oberlin College in 1971) that you have been privileged to receive a good education due not only to your own sacrifices and hard work but also to the many members of the larger community whom you may never have met or whom you took for granted—Board Members, Administration, Staff, Faculty, and Alumni—who

 .Gert and David